Shaikh Salman bin Ahmed Al Fateh Fort

 Shaikh Salman bin Ahmed Al Fateh Fort, also known as Riffa Fort or Qal'at ar-Riffa, lies in the eastern part of the city of Riffa in Bahrain.

-The fort is situated on a cliff overlooking the low desert valley between the old town of East Riffa and the new town of West Riffa.
+The fort is located on a cliff overlooking the low desert valley between the old town of East Riffa and the new town of West Riffa.

-The first fortification on this site was probably built during the 17th century.
-A British commander visited the fort.
-In his journal, he wrote that he entered it through a tunnel and signed a treaty with the local ruler in an underground chamber.
-The tunnel nor this chamber has been located.
+The first fortification on this site was likely built during the 17th century.
+A British commander visited the fort, and in his journal, he wrote that he entered it through a tunnel and signed a treaty with the local ruler in an underground chamber.
+Neither the tunnel nor this chamber has been found.

-In the early 18th century, a fort was built here by Fareer bin Rahhal.
-With the decline of Shaikh al Jabri's rule and the passing of years, this fort fell into ruin, leaving only its foundations.
-When the Utub settled in Bahrain, Shaikh Salman bin Ahmed Al Fateh of the Al Khalifa family chose Riffa as his place of residence and, using the old foundations, built a new fort in 1812.
+In the early 18th century, Fareer bin Rahhal built a fort here.
+As Shaikh al Jabri's rule declined and years passed, the fort fell into ruin, leaving only its foundations.
+When the Utub settled in Bahrain, Shaikh Salman bin Ahmed Al Fateh of the Al Khalifa family chose Riffa as his residence and built a new fort in 1812 using the old foundations.

-Shaikh Salman bin Ahmed Al Fateh Fort is different from the other forts in Bahrain in that it was not only used for defense but also as the residence of the ruling Al Khalifa family.
-In 1848, Shaikh Isa bin Ali Al Khalifa, the Bahraini ruler, was born in a room in the northeastern tower.
+Shaikh Salman bin Ahmed Al Fateh Fort differs from other forts in Bahrain in that it was used not only for defense but also as the residence of the ruling Al Khalifa family.
+In 1848, Shaikh Isa bin Ali Al Khalifa, the ruler of Bahrain, was born in a room in the northeastern tower.
 During his residence in the fort in the early 20th century, Shaikh Humood bin Subah Al Khalifa rebuilt parts of the fort.
-At the end of the 20th century, however, the fort had fallen to ruin.
-It was then completely restored and opened for visitors.
+By the end of the 20th century, however, the fort had fallen into ruin, but it was then fully restored and opened to visitors.

-The fort has a square ground plan with 2 circular and 2 rectangular towers at its corners, with the northeastern tower serving as a gate tower.
-Inside there are 3 courtyards.
+The fort has a square layout with 2 circular and 2 rectangular towers at its corners, with the northeastern tower serving as the main gate.
+Inside, there are 3 courtyards.

-At present Shaikh Salman bin Ahmed Al Fateh Fort is a tourist attraction.
-The fort itself can freely be visited during daytime.
-The museum inside the fort will need a ticket for a fee, but is also worth a visit.
-This is a very nice fort with several rooms with nice architectural details made out of gypsum.
+Today, the Shaikh Salman bin Ahmed Al Fateh Fort is a popular tourist attraction.
+Visitors can tour the fort freely during the day.
+The on-site museum requires an entrance fee but is well worth a visit.
+This is a beautiful fort with several rooms featuring interesting architectural details carved from gypsum.

 Gallery